kennysmithed/oels2020/oels_practical_wk10.md

 images/o1_cB_n3.png,vovaso
 images/o2_cB_n1.png,kukati
 ```
-You can see that the object column is just the name of one of our stimulus images and the label column is a label for that object.
-Note that the image files have structured names too - the code doesn't care about that, but each image file specifies an object shape (o1, o2 or o3), a colour (cB, cG or c for blue, green and orange respectively), and a number (n1, n2 or n3, for 1, 2 or 3 objects in the image).
+You can see that this is a CSV (comma-separated) file with two columns; the object column is just the name of one of our stimulus images and the label column is a label for that object.
+Note that the image files have structured names too - the code doesn't care about that, but each image file specifies an object shape (o1, o2 or o3), a colour (cB, cG or cO for blue, green and orange respectively), and a number (n1, n2 or n3, for 1, 2 or 3 objects in the image).

 Reading from and writing to these CSV files provides a simple way to pass a language from participant to participant - we read in the language from a CSV file to create training data, then when the participant completes the production phase we can write a new language file capturing their language, which can be read in by the next participant in the chain.
-You should already be familiar with the idea that we can write to CSV files using PHP - that's what we have been doing every time we save a participant's trial data - and yu have also seen one example of reading in a CSV and creating a trial list (in the confederate priming practical).
+You should already be familiar with the idea that we can write to CSV files using PHP - that's what we have been doing every time we save a participant's trial data.
+You have also seen one example of reading in a CSV and creating a trial list, in the confederate priming practical.

 We also need a way to keep track of which chains are open, which are in progress etc. We'll do this by moving files among the various directories you created in `server_data/il`.

-Any files in the `ready_to_iterate` folder indicate chains that are ready to iterate - these can be used for a new participant who turns up looking to participate.
+Any files in the `ready_to_iterate` folder indicate chains that are ready to iterate - these are available to be allocated to a new participant who loads the experiment.
 Once we allocate a given generation of a given chain to a new participant (event 1 of the 3 events above), we move the input language CSV file to the `undergoing_iteration` folder - that stops it being allocated to anyone else while our participant is working on it.

 If the participant completes the experiment (event 2 above) then we take their production output and write it as a new CSV file in `ready_to_iterate`, making it available for the next participant in the chain (and updating the generation number - e.g. if we train someone on the language in `chain1_g0.csv`, we write the language they produce to `chain1_g1.csv`).
 We also move their input language file out of `undergoing_iteration` and into `completed_iteration`.
 That's mainly to keep it nice and clear which generations of which chains are currently being worked on and which are complete - you can look at the various folders on `server_data/il/` and immediately see which chains are running, which are waiting for new participants, and which are done.